Zapier, Make & n8n

 How It Works

-- Incoming triggers — Your automation platform triggers outbound calls by sending requests to BuildVoiceAI’s trigger-call webhook
+- Incoming triggers — Your automation platform triggers outbound calls by sending requests to BuildVoiceAI’s API.

 Step 1: Create a Webhook Trigger in Your Platform